LogoLogo

 At this point, there is only one way we are considering for obtaining tuning blueprints – through the so-called tuning boxes.
 Tuning boxes are loot boxes containing exclusively tuning blueprints of various quality.

-FFA tuning blueprints are blueprints accessible to all players.
-They can be used with FFA cars and are not NFTs, meaning they cannot be traded on the secondary market.
+F2P tuning blueprints are blueprints accessible to all players.
+They can be used with F2P cars and are not NFTs, meaning they cannot be traded on the secondary market.

 Crypto tuning blueprints are blueprints that players must buy for the FCC in-game currency.
 They can be used with NFT cars, but are not NFTs themselves and cannot be traded on the secondary market.